-Using a variety of small terra cotta pots I created this flower pot wreath.
+Using a variety of small terracotta pots I created this flower pot wreath.
 Adding faux succulents and some moss into the pots gave it a completed look.
 Begin with a variety of small terra cotta flower pots.
 I ended up using five 3 1/2″ pots, five 2 1/2″ pots, sixteen 2″ pots and five little 1 1/2″ pots.
 Using a dry brush, I added Apple Barrel Antique Parchment Matte Acrylic paint to my pots.

 Begin by attaching your largest pots around your wreath.
 Add the second largest size of pots next…and so on.

 Some of your pots will be upright, some sideways, they will likely have their open tops in different directions.
 Arrange them however they look the best to you.
 This flower pot wreath is yours, make it look the way YOU want it to look.

 A flower pot wreath can grace your front door or a garden wall and will be equally beautiful in either location!
 This succulent wreath project may take a little bit of time, but will surely be something you will be proud of!

 I mixed real and faux succulents in this centerpiece which would coordinate beautifully with this wreath.

 If you liked this wreath but want an idea for a different “spin” on it, take a look at this Terra Cotta Spring Wreath by Rachel over at The Ponds Farmhouse!
 It is the same…BUT different!
 Rachel used pretty flowers instead of succulents in her wreath.